wrobirson/Twitch-LM-Chatbot/README.md

 3. **Launch the Bot**

-   Start the bot and begin interacting with your Twitch chat.
+   To start using the bot, run `TwitchLMChatBot.Server.exe`.
+Then, open your browser and go to `https://localhost:5001/`.
+Link your Twitch account, and once connected, you can begin interacting with your Twitch chat by using the `!ia` command.

 ## Contributing